prominenceai/deepstream-services-library/docs/overview.md

 Applications using On-Screen Display components can add one or more [Pad Probe Handlers](#pad-probe-handlers) -- to either the sink-pad (input) or source-pad (output) -- to process the batched stream buffers and metadata for each frame and detected-object.

 ##  Sinks
 Sinks are the end components in each Pipeline or Branch.
 All Pipelines or Branches require at least one Sink Component to Play.
 A Fake Sink can be created if the final stream is of no interest and can simply be consumed and dropped -- a case where the `batch-meta-data` produced from the components in the Pipeline are the only data of interest.
-There are currently fifteen (15) types of Sink Components that can be added.
+There are currently fifteen (17) types of Sink Components that can be added.

+#### Audio Only Sinks
+* [ALSA Sink](#dsl_sink_alsa_new) - streams audio to an Advanced Linux Sound Architecture (ALSA) compatible sound card.

+#### Video Only Sinks
 * [3D Window Sink](/docs/api-sink.md#dsl_sink_window_3d_new) - renders/overlays video on a Parent XWindow **(Jetson Platform Only)**... based on the 3D graphics rendering API.
 * [EGL Window Sink](/docs/api-sink.md#dsl_sink_window_egl_new) - renders/overlays video on a Parent XWindow... based on the EGL API.
 * [V4L2 Sink](/docs/api-sink.md#dsl_sink_v4l2_new) - streams video to a V4L2 device or [v4l2loopback](https://github.com/umlaeute/v4l2loopback).